return to the homepage

 The moral of this is that your tank is your responsibility and therefore you should check it regularly for any sign of leakage.

-NEIGHBOURHOOD WATCH - There has recently been a change of Neighourhood Watch Co- ordinator for Lea village who is now Mike Porter.
-Mike has taken steps to set a core of village residents to act as Supervisors reporting to him with any relevant information.
-They in turn will relay to those with internet access any relevant information and reports which are received from the Council sources.
+NEIGHBOURHOOD WATCH - Mike Porter is the Neighourhood Watch Co- ordinator for Lea and Cleverton Parish scheme.
+Mike has set up a core of Lea village residents to act as Supervisors and also has done the same in Cleverton.
+The supervisors report by convenent means to him with any relevant information of incidents which are reported or observed.
+The Supervisors will in turn relay information back to those with internet access together with any reports which are received from the Wiltshire Council and Police sources.
 Reports will also be printed in the PCC Newsletter for the benefit of all Parishioners.
-Mike's telephone number is 01666 822197, alternatively you should make contact with your Supervisor.
+Mike's telephone number is 01666 822197, alternatively you should make contact with your Supervisor whose telephone number was publised in the April-May 2010 issue of the PCC Newsletter.

 If any Parishioner sees or is aware of anything which they feel needs attention they are requested to contact the Parish Clerk.
 Tel: 01666 823730.
 This will help keep our Parish tidy and be a credit to all of us.

-The Lea Conservation Area was designated by the former North Wiltshire District Council on May 20th 1997 under powers contained in the Conservation Area Planning (Listed Buildings & Conservation Areas) Act 1990.
+The Lea Conservation Area was designated by the former North Wiltshire District Council on May 20th 1997 under powers contained within the Conservation Area Planning (Listed Buildings & Conservation Areas) Act 1990.

 The principle objective of designation is to enhance the character and appearance of this area.